ESO-Rennes/Cyclists-Typology-Bogota/README.md

 style='mso-ansi-language:EN-GB'>open data</span></a></span><span lang=EN-GB
 style='font-size:12.0pt;font-family:"Segoe UI",sans-serif;mso-fareast-font-family:
 "Times New Roman";color:#1F2328;mso-ansi-language:EN-GB;mso-fareast-language:
-FR'>.
+FR'> (VPN required for access out of Colombia).
 The method relies on Factorial Analysis of Mixed Data and Hierarchical Agglomerative Clustering.
 The analysis combines sociodemographic characteristics of 3,241 individuals and variables describing their mobility practices.
 Maps showing the concentration of the places of residence and the